What's R/C Sailplanes All About?

 Here's some tips for building:

 Join the Academy of Model Aeronautics (AMA).
-They, the organization, are on your side.
+They, the AMA organization, are on your side.
 They lobby for local and international interests with government organizations such as the FCC (for radio frequency regulations), the FAA (for flying interests), and Congress.
 The AMA is also affiliated with the National Aeronautic Association (NAA) and has representatives for the US in the Federation Aeronautique Internationale (FAI) organization.

 The AMA provides for up to $1,000,000 of liability insurance.
-Be aware that some flying clubs, organizations, fields, and contests require membership in order to fly.
+Be aware that many flying clubs, organizations, fields, and contests require AMA membership in order to fly.
 You also get a subscription to a magazine known as 'Model Aviation' which contains up to date information about the AMA as well as kit plans, articles, and some of the latest tips from modelers all over the world.

 You can join AMA by contacting them at: